SamuelEnzi/ConsoleYoutubeMusic/README.md

 The key maintainer and contributor to the development of ConsoleYoutubeMusic is Samuel Enzi.

 Thank you for your interest in ConsoleYoutubeMusic.
-If you have any questions or concerns, please feel free to contact us.
+If you have any questions or concerns, please feel free to contact me.